Topic: Supporting Sexual and/or Gender Minority (SGM) Youth: Programs

 - In order to be included: Program must specifically target the needs of youth who identify as a SGM, or the needs of the adults who care for and work with them

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines outcomes for youth who identify as SGM and their caregivers and associated providers, such as changes in knowledge, attitudes, intentions, and behaviors, as well as indicators of improved outcomes, such as placement stabilization, permanency, functioning, and well-being.
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines outcomes for youth who identify as SGM and their caregivers and associated providers, such as changes in knowledge, attitudes, intentions, and behaviors, as well as indicators of improved outcomes, such as placement stabilization, permanency, functioning, and well-being.

 Programs in this Topic Area